gseidler/The-MSX-Red-Book/the_msx_red_book.md

 This routine converts a pair of screen coordinates, the column in register H and the row in register L, into a physical address in the VDP Name Table.
 This address is returned in register pair HL.

 The row coordinate is first multiplied by thirty-two or forty, depending upon the screen mode, and added to the column coordinate.
-This is then added to the Name Table base address, taken from NAMBAS, to produce an initial address.
+This is then added to the Name Table base address, taken from [NAMBAS](#nambas), to produce an initial address.

-Because of the variable screen width, as contained in LINLEN, an additional offset has to be added to the initial address to keep the active region roughly centered within the screen.
+Because of the variable screen width, as contained in [LINLEN](#linlen), an additional offset has to be added to the initial address to keep the active region roughly centered within the screen.
 The difference between the "true" number of characters per row, thirty-two or forty, and the current width is halved and then rounded up to produce the left hand offset.
-For a UK machine, with a thirty-seven character width in 40x24 Text Mode, this will result in two unused characters on the left hand side and one on the right.
-The statement PRINT (41-WID)\2, where WID is any screen width, will display the left hand column offset in 40x24 Text Mode.
+For a UK machine, with a thirty-seven character width in [40x24 Text Mode](#40x24textmode), this will result in two unused characters on the left hand side and one on the right.
+The statement `PRINT (41-WID)\2`, where `WID` is any screen width, will display the left hand column offset in [40x24 Text Mode](#40x24textmode).

 A complete BASIC program which emulates this routine is given below: